rishiraj88/rishiraj88/README.md

 - feasibility study,
 - absolute value proposition,
 - cost in terms of effort and time, and
-- value for money (the returns against risk & investment)
+- value for money (the returns against risk & investment).
+RoRI = RoR + RoI

 ![Prometheus-Grafana Dashboard of Order-Manager](./Prometheus-Grafana-Dashboard-of-Order-Manager.png)